wayhome/bless-network-bot/README.md

 > [!WARNING]
 > Dont update the config files manually, always use the config generator page to update the config files.

+#### Multiple accounts support

+if you have multiple accounts, you can generate the config files for each account and merge them into one `nodes.txt` file.

 ### Running the Bot with Docker (Recommended)